 Personality / Character

 While the male is considered goofy, the female Doberman is more serious.
-She reaches maturity at about two years old, which means that she will be easier to house train and can be left alone from a younger age.
+She reaches maturity at about 2 years old, which means that she will be easier to house train and can be left alone from a younger age.
 The breed is not especially prone to separation anxiety, but the male can get bored and be destructive.
 The female is less likely to show these unwanted tendencies, so if you go out to work all day, the female’s personality is likely a better match for your lifestyle.

 The female also gives her owner more space, although she is still loving and loyal.
 While the male’s playfulness endears him to all family members, the female is more likely to pick a favorite human and form a closer bond with that one person.
 She may not be as good a choice for a family with children, for this reason.